micro/micro/docs/about.md

 With that in mind we set out to build a new set of tools.

 In January 2015 we open sourced the [Go Micro](https://go-micro.dev) framework.
 Go Micro codifies a set of design patterns for microservice development including service discovery, rpc and pubsub messaging.
-Utilizing a powerful pluggable architecture, Go Micro adapts to any infrastructure while maintaining the same tools and development patterns.
+Utilizing a pluggable architecture, Go Micro adapts to any infrastructure while maintaining the same tools and development patterns.